Early Help Support

 In school, we have trained specialists who form part of our Early Help team:

-- Mr Lee Pajak – Head Teacher and Safeguarding Lead
+- Mr Lee Pajak – Head Teacher and Deputy Safeguarding Lead

-- Mrs Sue Selwood – Deputy Head Teacher, Deputy Safeguarding Lead, Pastoral and Curriculum Lead
+- Mrs Sue Selwood – Deputy Head Teacher, Safeguarding Lead, and SENDCO

 - Mrs Helen Hart – Children’s Needs Teaching Assistant